ardeois/graphql-codegen-typescript-mock-data/README.md

 Providing three generator options with weights of 2, 1, and 1, for instance, means the first will be chosen half the time and the others one-quarter of the time each.
 The `weight` is ignored if only a single generator option is provided.

+### defineWeightedChoice (`boolean`, defaultValue: `false`)

+Provides a default implementation of the `weightedChoice` function, used when choosing a random generator if multiple options are provided for a field.
+This function is not used in the default scenario where only a single generator is provided for any given field.
+Instead of using the default, you may provide your own implementation with the signature `(weights: number[], random: () => number)`.

 ### `GeneratorOptions` type

 This type is used in `scalars` and `fieldGeneration` options.